h-quer/Slaanesh/README.md

 * Adding time played or time to complete to games, ideally linking to the howlongtobeat.com API to pull the completion times - although I don't think there is a good way to match IGDB IDs to HLTB IDs and search by name is quite error-prone
 * Ratings for games (including config option to enable/disable)
 * More store IDs than just Steam (including config options to enable/disable)
-* Expand settings dialog to enable modifying the config file from within the UI
 * General code cleanup, making things neat and doing some proper coding paradigm stuff instead of randomly mashing functions

 ## How to contribute